 Another best practice mentioned in the discussion is to make sure we as faculty and academic staff know the available resources for students: remind students that appointments at the counseling center are free (or, more accurately, already paid for by virtue of regular tuition and fees) and confidential.
 Know that the Health and Counseling Center phone number now includes access to after hours phone counseling through ProtoCall.
 Know about the presence of diverse clubs that can help students with evolving identities feel at home: the Gay-Straight Partnership; Students Against Sexual Assault; other diversity and multicultural clubs; the International Club; etc..
 Students also see diversity as closely related to mental health, and emphasized the importance of respecting different beliefs and backgrounds – whether that be in relation to religious strictures, cultural stigmas related to mental health, or the implications of racial, gender, and socio-economic inequality.

-Our hour-long discussion on the 15th back was too short – Active Minds had other slides and suggestions that we didn’t get to given the robustness of the discussion.
-Dr. Saturn, in her role as faculty advisor for Active Minds also encouraged anyone interested in more information to contact her via email (email@example.com).
+Our hour-long discussion was too short – Active Minds had other slides and suggestions that we didn’t get to given the robustness of the discussion.
+Dr. Saturn, in her role as faculty advisor for Active Minds also encouraged anyone interested in more information to contact her via email (firstname.lastname@example.org).
 But a good general take-away would be the reality that we can all benefit from more discussions and dialogue around mental health needs and concerns.
 Faculty and academic staff may be the experts in our subject areas, but students are the experts at perceiving how what happens in and around our classes impacts their well-being.